shashikantRupin/worldref-assignment/README.md

 - **Route:** /register
 - **Description:** The register route enables new users to create an account within the application.
 It typically includes a form where users can provide their information to register.

-## Screenshots

-Include any relevant screenshots to showcase the UI of your application.
-For example:

 ## Usage